embedded-office/canopen-stack/docs/docs/usecase/configuration.md

 };
 ```

 This example specifies the basic node information for the example node.
 Each entry is a part of the configuration.
-This structure is only required for startup of the CANopen stack.
+This structure is only required during the startup of the CANopen stack.

 If SDO block and segmented transfer is disabled, e.g. the SDO transfer buffer is not used, the last entry in the node specification can be set to `NULL`.